oariel/sftp-integration/README.md

 - Click `Test` to test your integration.
 When the test completes successfully you should see sample raw facility prediction files for the most recent day in the output directory
 - Use the `Enable/Disable` switch to temporarily disable your integration or to enable it
 - Click `Disconnect` to delete this integration.
+> Notes:
-> Note: When disconnecting, all exported files will be lost.
+> - When disconnecting, all exported files will be lost.
 This operation is irreversible.
-Test will succeed only if there is prior raw prediction data for the selected facilities
+> - Test will succeed only if there is prior raw prediction data for the selected facilities

 ### Availability of Raw Data